-The Certificate in Education is designed for practitioners within the FE phase.
-It offers a route to professional qualification, and provides structured opportunities to develop, apply and evaluate knowledge and understanding of the issues of the sector and the pedagogical approaches for subject specialist practice for the diverse body of learners in the sector.
+The Intermediate Certificate is designed for practitioners within the FE phase who do not need a full teaching qualification.

+It offers a route to full professional qualification (Certificate in Education/PGCE), and provides structured opportunities to develop, apply and evaluate knowledge and understanding of the issues of the sector and the pedagogical approaches for subject specialist practice for the diverse body of learners in the sector.